 • Get backlinks from trusted external websites (like directories, blogs, or referral sources) to boost visibility.

-Reminder: When you make any major updates to a page (such as adding links or restructuring content), always request re-indexing to ensure Google registers the changes quickly.
+Reminder: When you make any major updates to a page (such as adding internal links or restructuring content), always request re-indexing to ensure Google registers the changes quickly.

 How to Check Indexing Status in Google Search Console